Corners and simpliciality in oriented matroids and partial cubes: Mutation graphs of uniform oriented matroids

-\begin{prop} For every $n$ the graph $\overline{\mathcal{G}}^{n,3}$ is connected. \end{prop} \begin{proof} We use the proof of Ringel's Theorem as shown in~\cite{bjvestwhzi-93}, which in fact first uses that any pseudo-line arrangement can be represented as a wiring-diagram and second uses representation in Coxeter groups.
-In fact, a stronger statement is shown that any two labeled simple wiring diagrams can be transformed one into another by performing mutations of bounded cells.
-This will suffice to deduce the claim.
+We now use the proof of Ringel's Homotopy Theorem~\cite{Rin-56,Rin-57} as shown in~\cite[Section 6.4]{bjvestwhzi-93}.
+Ringel shows that any two labeled simple wiring diagrams can be transformed into another by performing mutations.

-Suppose that we have two UOMs of rank three $\mathcal{M}$ and $\mathcal{M}'$ and want to transform one into the other by mutations.
-Both graphs can be represented as pseudo-line arrangements on a sphere which can be further represented by wiring diagrams, as stated above.
-Then by Ringel's Theorem the transformation using mutation can be done modulo reorientations, i.e~Ringel's Theorem does not deal with orientations in the wiring.
-So we only need to consider the case where $\mathcal{M}$ and $\mathcal{M}'$ differ in the reorientation of one element $e$, but also this can be done performing mutations on bounded cells.
+Suppose now that we have two UOMs of rank three $\mathcal{M}$ and $\mathcal{M}'$ and want to transform one into the other by mutations.
+Both can be represented by wiring diagrams, as stated above.
+Then by Ringel's Theorem we can assume that $\mathcal{M}$ can be transformed into a reorientation of $\mathcal{M}'$.
+So to prove that $\overline{\mathcal{G}}^{n,3}$ is connected we only need to consider the case where $\mathcal{M}$ and $\mathcal{M}'$ differ in the reorientation of one element $e$.
 Represent $\mathcal{M}$ as a wiring-diagram $\mathcal{A}$, where $e$ is the top-element on the left and construct a wiring diagram $\mathcal{A}'$ as shown in Figure~\ref{fig:pseudoline}, with $e$ being the bottom element on the left.
-In fact, when representing a pseudo-line arrangement with wiring diagrams the top (or bottom) element can be chosen.
-Note that $\mathcal{A}'$ represents $\mathcal{M}'$, and the mutations transforming $\mathcal{A}$ into $\mathcal{A}'$ do only mutations on bounded faces, i.e., push the line $e$ without changing its orientation.
-Thus, we have obtained $\mathcal{M}'$ from $\mathcal{M}$ by mutations. \end{proof} By Observation~\ref{obs:connectivities}, this implies that also $\mathcal{G}^{n,3}$ and $\underline{\mathcal{G}}^{n,3}$ are connected.
+Note that $\mathcal{A}'$ represents $\mathcal{M}'$, and the mutations transforming $\mathcal{A}$ into $\mathcal{A}'$ by Ringel's Theorem push the line $e$ without changing its orientation.
+Thus, we have obtained $\mathcal{M}'$ from $\mathcal{M}$ by mutations. \end{proof}

 We show that two of the open questions about the connectivity of mutation graphs are equivalent.